telus-agcg-archive/alchemy-api-rb/README.md

 # AlchemyAPI

 This is a Ruby Client Library that provides access to the Alchemy text mining API.
-The initial version targets the *keyword extraction* API specifically, with other implementations to follow.
+The initial version targets the *keyword* and *text extraction* API specifically, with other implementations to follow.

 ## Installation